What are therian vocals?

 Manner

-Manner of articulation describes how the sound is being made.
+Manner describes how the sound is being created.
 All consonants have a manner, including both voiced and unvoiced sounds.Manner is described by linguistic terms.
 For example, a fricative (like zzz, sss, vvv, or fff) is made by pushing the air through a narrow opening.
-A stop (like t, d, p, b) includes a complete stoppage of the air which is pushed open to make the sound
+A stop (like t, d, p, b) includes a complete stoppage then burst of air.Take a look at the expanded chart below, and let's feel for a difference.
+Make these sounds, noticing what your lips and tongue are doing during each.
+Pay attention to not only where the sound is creased, but how it is created: a steady stream of air, a complete stoppage, etc.

 PlaceMannerVoicedUnvoiced